Wednesday, 13 November 2024

 I was sitting in here one day a few months ago when the member for Malvern, the member for Rowville, the member for Nepean and the member for Narracan – three out of four are virtually metropolitan MPs, some of them inner-city MPs – raised concerns about potholes.
 It is not just a regional issue anymore, because this government has abandoned proper maintenance on the roads.
 They like to talk about what happened 10 years ago, but they do not mention things like the fact that last year’s road maintenance output budget was actually less than it was under the former coalition government 10 years ago, which is an extraordinary figure given the growth in the population and the needs in that time.
 As a result we have got a road network in our state that is in just appalling condition.

 I do not really need to convince members opposite or anyone else.
 Anyone who drives on our roads will see it every day, and as I said, it is not just on country roads.
-Coming in on the Princes Highway at Pakenham on the dual-lane freeway parts of the road are breaking up and there are potholes there – on a freeway, which is just an indictment.
+Coming in on the Princes Highway at Pakenham, on the dual-lane freeway, parts of the road are breaking up and there are potholes there – on a freeway, which is just an indictment.
 It is no surprise that there was a survey done for the government last year by the National Transport Research Organisation looking at the state of the roads.
 It focused on about 8000 kilometres of roads out of the 23,000 kilometres in the state that are state-owned roads and found that 91 per cent of them were in poor or very poor condition.

-Surprisingly enough, the government and the minister are challenging that contention, saying ‘That’s not what the survey says.’
+Surprisingly enough, the government and the minister are challenging that contention, saying that is not what the survey says.
 I have seen a slide from the National Transport Research Organisation presented to an industry conference that says exactly that.
 The government says, ‘No, no, no, that’s not what it says.’
 I say to the minister and to the department, ‘If that’s not what it says, release the entire report to the public.’
 What is the answer I get to that?
 ‘Ah, it’s very complex, Mr O’Brien.
 It’s very detailed.
 It’s a lot of data.’
 They will not give it to me.
 Anyway, I assume we will get it under freedom of information at some stage, probably after a long fight in VCAT, as is usually the case.
 Nonetheless, we do not necessarily need the survey data to tell us what we already know, and that is that our roads are in an appalling condition.
 The budget in the current financial year is still 16 per cent less than it was four years ago.
 We have got ongoing damage to vehicles.
 In the last couple of years around 2000 people have lodged claims for compensation for damage to their vehicles, and given that there is a threshold for that compensation of around $1640, I think it is, this year – it is indexed each year – very few if any of those people actually get access to that compensation, notwithstanding that they might be dealing with cracked rims or broken struts or whatever.

 The trucking industry in particular – obviously their trucks are on the road all the time – tell me repeatedly that the cost of maintenance and repairs is going through the roof for them.
 I was with the member for Shepparton last year with a trucking company at Tatura talking about an increase of around 30 per cent each month on the maintenance bill, purely due to the state of the roads.
 We will also hear from the government on this, ‘Well, that’s because we’ve had floods.
 It’s been wet, Mr O’Brien.
 Don’t you understand we had this rain and there were floods in 2022?’
 Yes, of course there were floods in 2022; we have had a couple of wet years.
 But that should not mean that you do not continue to maintain the roads.
 By all means, no matter what the minister says, there was not 100 per cent, not even 50 per cent, coverage of floods across the roads, particularly in the south-west – and in most of Gippsland we certainly did not have floods to that degree – and the south-west of the state is the most appalling.
 We just cannot have a situation where the state accepts that, because it has been wet, that road is going to be terrible.
 The Romans had wet years.
 The Romans had a lot of wet years.
 I was doing a little bit of research before.